oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 - If present, the `context` control information MUST be the first property in the JSON object.
+- For 4.01 deleted entities, the `@removed` control information MUST appear   after `context`, if present, and before any other property or control information.
 - The
   `type` control information, if present, MUST appear next in the JSON object.